-The Company incurred transaction costs of \$529,659 in connection with the Credit Facility.
-These transaction costs are recognized as prepaid expenses and other current assets in the consolidated statement of financial position and amortized using the straight-line method to January 27, 2021.
-The Credit Facility expired on January 27, 2021.
+As at December 31, 2022, the Company had a Loan payable of \$6,000,000.
+During the year ended December 31, 2022, the Company incurred transaction costs of \$274,935 in connection with the Loan.
+These transaction costs, which included the Initial Shares, were recognized as prepaid expenses and other current assets in the consolidated statement of financial position and amortized using the straight-line method to the Maturity Date.

-9. Rehabilitation Provisions
+8. Rehabilitation Provisions

-The changes in the close down and restoration provision during the years ended December 31, 2020 and 2019 were as follows:
+The changes in the rehabilitation provision during the years ended December 31, 2022 and 2021, were as follows: